andOlga/obs-counter-widget/README.md

+# This repository is unmaintained.
+Up-to-date version on [Codeberg](https://codeberg.org/andOlga/obs-counter-widget).

 # obs-counter-widget

 A "counter" widget for OBS -- a simple way to track how many times a certain event has happened during a stream, or even across multiple streams,